 Nikolas Wereszczyński is a Polish artist living in London, whose work is often influenced by his heritage and by his homeland's folklore.
 He sees folklore and folk traditions to be remnants of a spirituality or religion based on the workings of nature, which also features as a constant in his work alongside the theme of a connection between nature and divinity.

 He is largely inspired by the Golden Age of illustration, the Young Poland movement as well as Japanese aesthetic ideas such as Yūgen.

-He enjoys working with a variety of media, including gouache, pen and ink, linocut printing and acrylic painting.
-He enjoys symbolism and focuses on the sense of beauty, wonder and serenity in his works.
+He enjoys working with a variety of media, including gouache, pen and ink, as well as linocut and woodblock printing.

 Awards & Achievements

 2021 – Second Place, Lichfield Arts’ art competition "Early One Morning"